Executive Vice President’s Message

-Daryll B. DeWald, Vice President and Chancellor, WSU Health Sciences
+Daryll B. DeWald, Executive Vice President and Chancellor, WSU Health Sciences

 It’s a very exciting time for all of us here on our health sciences campus.
 In recent months, researchers at WSU Health Sciences Spokane have discovered that up to 80 percent of children with autism spectrum disorder experience sleep problems.
 Other new WSU Health Sciences Spokane research shows that opioid use disorder affects women differently than men.
 Relatedly, a new class, developed by WSU faculty, teaches health sciences students how to tackle some of the biggest problems in treating patients with opioid use disorder.